tastern-waterousco/web-app-runner/README.md

 ## Overview

-Simple HTTP server that implements middleware for banning or re-routing authorized connections based on ip, agent or other requiest attributes.
+Simple HTTP server that implements middleware for banning or re-routing authorized connections based on ip, agent or other request attributes.
 The server can be used stand alone or as middleware for connect or express.

 _NOTE: this server is designed to deliver simple HTML applications that connect to alternate services.
 It has a bit more features when compared with http-server, but isn't intended to be a full REST-type back-end._